akanshasingh2703/PRODIGY_ML_O3/README.md

 ## Dataset

-The dataset consists of images of cats and dogs, stored in two separate zip files (`train.zip` and `test1.zip`).
-The images are extracted into directories (`/content/train/train` for training images and `/content/test1/test1` for test images) during execution.
+The dataset used in this project consists of images of cats and dogs, necessary for training and evaluating the SVM classifier.
+Due to its size, the dataset is not included in this repository.

+To obtain the dataset:

+1. Download the dataset from [Kaggle Dogs vs. Cats competition](https://www.kaggle.com/c/dogs-vs-cats/data).
+2. Extract the `train.zip` and `test1.zip` files locally.
+3. Upload the extracted dataset folders (`train` and `test1`) to your Google Colab environment or local directory as specified in the project code.

+The project assumes the following directory structure for the dataset:

+- `/content/train/train` : Contains training images of cats and dogs.
+- `/content/test1/test1` : Contains test images for evaluation.

+Ensure the dataset directories are correctly set up before running the provided code.

 ## Requirements